 A complete UX/UI design system is a practical way to make this happen.
 It ensures that everyone working on the ecosystem products are on the same page and can easily develop consistent digital solutions in their specific field of responsibility.
 Most importantly, in this way the customer will be able to enjoy the end result as all banking products will have the same intuitive and user-friendly principles of functioning.

-3. Make an extra step to relate to the customer needs
+3. Make an Extra Step to Relate to the Customer Needs

-Industrial Age Strategy: Incumbent enterprises often have the first-hand focus on their portfolio strategy, marketing strategy and product strategy.
+Outdated strategy: Incumbent enterprises often have the first-hand focus on their portfolio strategy, marketing strategy and product strategy.

 The number of complaints about banking services in the UK alone exceeded 2 million in 2019 (Statista).
 This clearly demonstrates the importance of exploring, identifying and relating to the needs, wants and expectations of the customers.